univention/ucsschool-id-connector/docs/source/development.rst

 To allow the integration tests to access the APIs it needs a way to retrieve the IP addresses.
 Username "Administrator" and password "univention" is assumed.

-# maybe only needed for integration tests.
-Cough, cough,...
-TODO
 Please execute on the sender system:

 .. code-block:: bash